primev/mev-commit/contracts/README.md

 ### Note on multisig vs EOA

 The aforementioned process can be followed exactly for contracts that are owned by a single EOA.
+The forge script can be run directly using a keystore.

-For contracts that are owned by a multisig, simply deploy the new implementation contract from any account using a forge script etc., then call `upgradeToAndCall()` or `upgradeTo()` using the multisig UI (e.g Safe wallet).
+For contracts that are owned by a multisig, simply deploy the new implementation contract from any account using a forge script etc., then call `upgradeToAndCall()` using the multisig UI (e.g Safe wallet).

+Ownership of the implementation contract itself would be irrelevant in this scenario, as the implementation is deployed without calling its initializer, or setting any state.
+Ie. the implementation contract serves only as a blueprint for state transition functionality.